 While the charming hutongs lanes are invariably a big cultural draw for the country’s capital and a much appreciated microcosm of cool for the city’s hipster residents, however, it’s only fair to note that many buildings were unfit for human habitation, with no indoor plumbing, heating or insulation.
 While tourists and the expat community may mourn the loss of their favorite shabby-chic drinking holes, poor locals actually living in the hutongs are arguably better off — and, indeed, many argue to that effect — in newly built apartments elsewhere.

 But Beijing is not alone.
 Major cities all over China are dealing with overpopulation, and through either government-led “renovations” or the illegal subdividing of housing and continuously rising rents, those of lesser means are forced to relocate to ever more distance realms.
 This naturally equates to a loss of diversity in terms of the cultures, foods, dialects and art that go in-hand with the organic growth of flourishing cities.
-In their bid to modernize, local authorities may will find themselves governing aesthetically neat but increasingly homogenized cities.
+In their bid to modernize, local authorities may find themselves governing aesthetically neat but increasingly homogenized cities.

 Poverty alleviation is one of China’s key pledges, to be achieved by the end of 2020.
 A big part of the playbook to this end has been geared towards establishing “agricultural tourism”, allowing burnt-out urbanites to flock to rural areas and help farm or pick fruit, explore custom-built pleasure parks and simply enjoy nature.